Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/01-quick-start.md

 npx truffle init
 ```

-## Setting up NPM
+## Setting up npm

-In order to reference the Uniswap V2 contracts, you should use the NPM artifacts we deploy containing the core and
+In order to reference the Uniswap V2 contracts, you should use the npm artifacts we deploy containing the core and
 periphery smart contracts and interfaces.
-To add npm dependencies, we first initialize the NPM package.
+To add npm dependencies, we first initialize the npm package.
 We can run `npm init` in the same directory to create a `package.json` file.
 You can accept all the defaults and
 change it later.